 Unseen Obstacles

 As with any substantial home improvement project, you might not know exactly how extensive the job is until you start it.
-There may be unexpected tree roots or the remains of old repair jobs which need to be cleared away.
+There may be unexpected tree roots or the remains of old repair jobs that need to be cleared away.
 It’s always a good idea to have at least $1,000–$2,500 extra in your budget to cover these unplanned costs.

-How To Save Money on Foundation Repair
+How Can You Save Money on Foundation Repair?

 Foundation repair is expensive, and you may be tempted to try to cut corners to save money.
 However, your investment in your home is too important to risk subpar repairs.
 It’s worth comparing quotes from several local contractors to find a good deal without sacrificing workmanship.

-- Ask about less expensive repair methods: Ask if injecting polyurethane foam or epoxy into the cracks is an option instead of completely replacing the foundation if you have minor settling or cracking.
-Less invasive methods can cost thousands less.
+- Ask about less expensive repair methods: Ask if injecting polyurethane foam or epoxy into the cracks is an option instead of more extensive options.
+Less invasive methods could cost thousands less.

 - Fix the root cause: Make sure to fix any drainage or landscaping issues causing the foundation problems.
 Ensure your drainage system, including gutters and downspouts, properly directs water away from your foundation.
-Focus on the root cause of the problem with a foundation repair technician rather than fixing the symptoms.
+Focus on the root cause of the problem with a foundation repair technician in addition to repairing the damage.

 - Get a warranty: A reputable company will stand behind its work with a warranty that protects you if any issues arise.